volojs/volo/docs/designGoals.md

 * Written in JavaScript
 * One .js file
 * Know how to use GitHub
-* Work with plain URLs to single JS files or tar.gz archives
+* Work with plain URLs to single JS files or zip/tar.gz archives
 * Treat AMD as first class, but don't be annoying about it
 * Extensible

 ## Written in JavaScript

 This is a tool to work with JavaScript-based projects.
 JavaScript with node is sufficient and awesome to build tools.
+Besides, a front end engineer needs to understand callbacks, and there are tools like [promises]() that can help give it a more linear flow.

 ## One JS file